quarian/quarian/README.md

 I’m @quarian, but you can call me Miro.

-I'm a tech generalist, currently working with data journalism and loving it.
+I'm a tech generalist, currently working with full stack web development data journalism and loving it.

 <!---
 quarian/quarian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.